ImSwitch/ImSwitch/docs/use-cases.rst

 Corrections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Correction are saved always in the ``recordings/corrections/`` folder.
 All corrections are subjected to averaging set by the ``Averages`` parameter.

 The hot pixel correction can be used to identify both hot pixels (relevant for fluorescence acquisitions with
-long exposures), as well as dead pixels (relevant for brightfield acquisitions with short exposures).
+long exposures), as well as dead pixels (relevant for bright-field acquisitions with short exposures).
 For hot
 pixel correction, use as long exposure as possible, to make the hot pixels visible.
 The STD cutoff is used just
 to provide illustrative information on how many hot pixels are detected.
 None of that information is saved or is binding